Babushka: Echoes of Immortality (Book 1) - Prologue - Marzanna

 Marzanna tightened her grip on the pistol.
 “No time like the present,” she said.

-“Ha, looks like we’re both stuck with the fun part then,” Lucija said, her dye-red hair catching the light, glowing like embers against the dark.
-Standing tall, her robust figure, clad in custom-fitted armor that permitted swift movements, belied the years she’d seen.
-Marzanna was quickly getting familiar with Lucija’s endless boasts about the trusty sniper rifle always slung across her back.
-“Time to add some more notches to my retirement belt,” Lucija said with a confident air.
-“Lost count of how many I put down.”
+“Ha, looks like we’re both stuck with the fun part,” Lucija said, her dye-red hair catching the light like embers in the dark.
+Her robust figure, clad in custom-fitted armor built for speed, belied her years.
+The sniper rifle slung across her back was the subject of her endless boasts.
+“Time to add a few more notches to my retirement belt,” she said with a smirk.
+“Lost count ages ago.”

-Weapons inspected, helmets secured, the women inhaled the tense air, primed to storm the fortress.
+Weapons inspected, helmets secured, the women drew deep, steady breaths, bracing themselves to storm the fortress.

-Marzanna’s fingers stiffened with anticipation as she dug into the worn depths of her coat pockets.
-Her grip closed around the small blue pouch, the one she had guarded for years, knowing it was meant for this moment.
-The letters “EXO,” scrawled in chalk on its faded surface, still held their strange promise.
+Marzanna’s fingers stiffened as they dug into the worn depths of her coat pockets.
+She gripped the small blue pouch she’d guarded for years—a relic meant for this moment.
+The chalk-scrawled letters “EXO” on its faded surface still held their cryptic promise, whispering of power just beyond reach.

 Twice my morning dose.
-Let’s see what this does, Marzanna thought to herself as she pinched the pouch open.
-Facing her crew, her voice was all business: “Let’s fire it up.”
+Let’s see what this does, Marzanna thought, pinching the pouch open.
+She turned to her crew, her tone brisk: “Let’s fire it up.”

-Lucija caught her eye, looking cautious.
+Lucija raised an eyebrow, her caution evident.
 “Just don’t burn me, okay?”

-“Watch and learn,” Marzanna said with a wink.
+“Keep up,” Marzanna shot back with a wink.

-With a final glance and a sharp nod to Klara, Marzanna shot from cover like a bolt of lightning.
-Her legs propelled her forward, powerful and unyielding, cutting through the quadrangle with speed she hadn’t felt in years.
-Klara unleashed a barrage of rifle fire to match her pistol shots.
-Her ears rang as the guards’ panicked screams were swallowed by the echoing volley.
+With a sharp nod to Klara, Marzanna launched from cover like a coiled spring released.
+Her legs drove her forward, powerful and relentless, slicing through the quadrangle with a speed she hadn’t known in years.
+Klara’s rifle erupted in a thunderous rhythm, syncing with Marzanna’s pistol shots.
+The air crackled with gunfire, drowning out the guards’ panicked cries as they were consumed by the relentless echo of the barrage.

 With each squeeze of the trigger, Marzanna could see the momentary widening of her foes’ eyes, the dawning realization of an immortal death before they fell to the ground.
 No sooner had a group of reinforcements emerged from the door than Svetlana stepped forward, her broad gunblade sweeping through the air with lethal grace.
 With a few deft movements and a couple of precise shots as they fell, she cleared the threat.